Gilligan's Planet: Production notes

 The theme song from The New Adventures of Gilligan was recycled, with new narration to explain the new show's premise.
 Sherwood Schwartz, who had hands-on involvement in the New Adventures series, was not as heavily involved in Gilligan's Planet.
 Two of the show's primary writers, Tom Ruegger and Paul Dini, would emerge at Warner Bros.
 Animation in the 1990s.

 This is one of the few Filmation series not currently owned by successor Universal Television/Classic Media.
-It is instead owned by Turner Entertainment (via Warner Bros.
-Television) as it is a part of their pre-1986 Metro-Goldwyn-Mayer library.
+It is instead owned by Warner Bros.
+Television Studios through Turner Entertainment Co. as it is a part of the pre-May 1986 Metro-Goldwyn-Mayer library.